Magnetism in Gemstones

 Pink CZ (Drag Response)

-Synthetic Diamonds: Manufactured Diamonds (not imitations) are now making their way into the jewelry market.
+Synthetic Diamonds: Manufactured Diamonds (not imitations) are becoming commonplace in the jewelry market.
 These are made entirely of elemental carbon, as are natural Diamonds.
-They are currently expensive to manufacture.
+They are currently expensive to manufacture compared to Diamond imitations.
 Natural and synthetic Diamonds can look identical to the naked eye, and often can be difficult to differentiate using standard testing methods.
-A Diamond tester cannot distinguish natural Diamond from synthetic Diamond.
+A simple electronic Diamond tester cannot distinguish natural Diamond from synthetic Diamond.

 Colorless CVD & Yellow HPHT